History of Helsinki: Kingdom of Sweden

 Helsinki was founded by Swedish King Gustav I in 1550 as the town of Helsingfors.
 Gustav intended for the town to serve the purpose of consolidating trade in the southern part of Finland and providing a competitor to Reval (today: Tallinn), a nearby Hanseatic League city which dominated local trade at the time.
-In order to ensure the economic viability of the city of Helsinki, the king ordered the citizens of several other towns to relocate to Helsingfors, but the order did not achieve its intended effect.
+To ensure the economic viability of the city of Helsinki, the king ordered the citizens of several other towns to relocate to Helsingfors, but the order did not achieve its intended effect.
 The Swedish acquisition of northeastern Estonia, including Reval, in 1561 during the Livonian War caused the Swedish crown to lose interest in building up a competitor to Reval, and Helsingfors languished as a forgotten village for decades thereafter.

-In 1640, Helsingfors was moved south from its original location at the mouth of the river Vantaa (in Swedish: Vanda), but the improved harbour failed to attract traders.
+In 1640 Helsingfors was moved south from its original location at the mouth of the river Vantaa (in Swedish: Vanda), but the improved harbour failed to attract traders.
 The plague of 1710 killed the greater part of the inhabitants of Helsingfors.
 After Russia began to assert itself in the Baltic with the foundation of St. Petersburg, Helsingfors was fortified by the Swedish authorities to protect the city from Russian attacks.
 Construction of the island fortress Sveaborg (in Finnish: Viapori, today: Suomenlinna) began in 1748.

-During the Finnish War, Russians captured Helsingfors in March 1808 and besieged the Sveaborg fortress until it surrendered in May.
+During the Finnish War Russians captured Helsingfors in March 1808 and besieged the Sveaborg fortress until it surrendered in May.
 In addition, about one quarter of the town was destroyed by a fire in November of that year.